andriwild/mitwelten-website/content/en/_index.md

 <div class="mx-auto" style="width: 100%">
     <h4 class="text-center mt-3 fw-light">
         The <strong>design interventions</strong> aim to give plants and animals a voice, expand ecological knowledge and experience, create new forms of cross-species coexistence and thereby cultivate ecological values and behaviors.
-To this end, an <a href="https://github.com/mitwelten" target="_blank">Internet of Things Toolkit</a> is being developed that serves as a media technology infrastructure for the design interventions.
+To this end, an <a href="https://github.com/mitwelten">Internet of Things Toolkit</a> is being developed that serves as a media technology infrastructure for the design interventions.
     </h4>
 </div>